nanotalks/recipes/Dessert/Danish Butter Cookie.md

 1. Beat the soften butter with the sugar on medium speed until combined and fluffy, 1 - 2 min
 2. Add the egg and vanilla extract to the butter, and beat on high speed until combined, 1 min
 3. Add the salt an flour to the batter, and beat on low speed until combined
-4. Pipe out the cookie, or roll out the dough and press into shape
+4. Pipe out the cookie, or roll out the dough about 1 cm thick, and press into shape
 7. Place in fridge for 30min
 8. Preheat the oven to 350°F
 9. Bake for 12 - 15 min, until the cookie's edges turn lightly brown